lucasr/smoothie/README.md

 NOTE: Smoothie is currently just a draft API.
+Although the library is fairly funcional, this is still alpha-quality code.
 Do not rely on it for production code.
-Feedback is very welcome.
+Feedback is very welcome!

 What is it?
 ===========